-ST. PAUL LUTHERAN PRESCHOOL EMERGENCY PLANS
+ST PAUL LUTHERAN PRESCHOOL EMERGENCY PLANS

-Emergency Medical Procedures:
+Emergency Medical Procedures

-In the event that a child requires emergency medical care, the staff member not remaining with the child needing care will immediately go to the nearest available phone and call 911.
+In the event that a child requires emergency medical care, the staff member not remaining with the child needing care will immediately call 911 from their cell phone.
 If the director or assistant director is immediately available, they may make the call.
 When a life-threatening situation occurs, the call should be made regardless of the presence of the director or acting director.

-After the emergency call has been made, the child's Emergency Contact from shall be retrieved and taken with the child.
+After the emergency call has been made, the child's Emergency Consent form shall be retrieved and taken with the child.